Skip to main content

 3. Use of Electronic Communication. {Article VIII D.3.b and d}

-The Constitution & Bylaws also allows AFA-CWA’s computer forum to post the names of candidates for LEC union office positions.
-The Ballot Certification Committee will post the results of each nomination ballot count onto AFA-CWA’s computer forum.
-The posting of initial results will include the airline, council number, geographic location and detailed results of each available position with the names of all candidates that received nominations for each position.
-The final certified results will be posted once the 14-day period has elapsed, and will only show the names of those candidates whose names will appear on the ballot.
-In the event that nomination process has failed to produce a nominee, the position will be listed followed by the message, “No candidate was successfully nominated for this position.”
+The Constitution & Bylaws also allows AFA-CWA’s computer forum to post the certified self-nominated candidates name for LEC union office positions.
+The Ballot Certification Committee will post the list of certified self-nominated candidates for each position once the nomination process is closed.
+In the event that the self-nomination process has failed to produce a nominee, the position will be listed followed by the message, “No candidate was successfully nominated for this position.”

 4. Appearance at a Local Union Meeting. {Article VIII D.3.a}